 For more than 40 years, Robert L. DuPont, MD has been a leader in drug abuse prevention and treatment.
 Among his many contributions to the field is his leadership as the first Director of the NIH National Institute on Drug Abuse (1973-1978) and as the second White House Drug Chief (1973-1977).
 From 1968 to 1970 he was Director of Community Services, for the District of Columbia Department of Corrections, heading parole and half-way house services.
 From 1970 to 1973, he served as Administrator of the District of Columbia Narcotics Treatment Administration (NTA), the city-wide drug abuse treatment program that was the model for the federal government's massive commitment to drug abuse treatment in the early 1970s.
 Following this distinguished public career, in 1978 Dr. DuPont became the founding president of the Institute for Behavior and Health, Inc.

-Dr. DuPont has written for publication more than 375 professional articles and 15 books and monographs on a variety of health-related subjects.
+Dr. DuPont has written for publication over 400 professional articles and 15 books and monographs on a variety of health-related subjects.
 His books include Getting Tough on Gateway Drugs: A Guide for the Family, A Bridge to Recovery: An Introduction to Twelve-Step Programs and The Selfish Brain: Learning from Addiction.
 In 2005, Hazelden, the nation's leading publisher of books on addiction and recovery, published three books on drug testing by Dr. DuPont: Drug Testing in Drug Abuse Treatment, Drug Testing in Schools, and Drug Testing in the Criminal Justice System.

 Throughout his decades of work in addiction prevention, Dr. DuPont has served in many capacities.
 He is a Distinguished Fellow of the American Society of Addiction Medicine (ASAM).
 His activities in ASAM include chairing the forensic science committee from 1995 to 2004.
 He served as Co-Chair of two writing committees that produced ASAM white papers on "medical" marijuana and marijuana legalization in 2010 and 2012, respectively, and served as Chair of the writing committee that produced an ASAM white paper on drug testing in 2013.
 He is a Life Fellow of the American Psychiatric Association (APA) and was chairman of the Drug Dependence Section of the World Psychiatric Association (WPA) from 1974 to 1979.
 In 1989 he became a founding member of the Medical Review Officer Committee of ASAM.